TheScienceMuseum/heritage-connector-deployment/README.md

 1. Create a machine, choosing *Deep Learning Base AMI (Ubuntu 18.04) Version 44.0* as your Amazon Machine Image.
 (This is handy because it comes installed with docker and python).
 2. Choose `t3a.large` for the instance type.
+3. Choose 75GB (or larger) for the storage size.
-3. Click *next* until you reach the *Configure Security Group* screen.
+4. Click *next* until you reach the *Configure Security Group* screen.
-4. Open ports 80, 8080, 8020, 3030 and 8010 for the various microservices.
+5. Open ports 80, 8080, 8020, 3030 and 8010 for the various microservices.
 Details of which port is served by which microservice can be found in `docker-compose.yml`.
-5. Launch the machine.
+6. Launch the machine.

 ### Setup Steps